After latest milestone, Ronaldo eyes World Cup glory | Times Leader

 By JAMES ROBSON

 DOHA, Qatar (AP) — Another game, another personal milestone.
-For all the turmoil that has surrounded Cristiano Ronaldo ahead of what is likely to be his final , the Portugal great continues make his mark.
+For all the turmoil that has surrounded ahead of what is likely to be his final , the Portugal great is still making his mark.

-On Thursday he became the first man to score in five World Cups.

-Not bad for a 37-year-old, who doesn’t know where he will be playing beyond Qatar after having his Manchester United in the wake of his incendiary interview criticizing manager Erik ten Hag and the club’s owners.
+Not bad for a 37-year-old, beyond Qatar after having his Manchester United in the wake of his criticizing manager Erik ten Hag and the club’s owners.

 A win against Uruguay on Monday would secure Portugal’s qualification from Group H to the knockout stages with a game to spare after its opening 3-2 win against Ghana.